House insulation

 • Have large heat storage capacity

-• Have the highest possible fire resistance.
-The materials used must be of at least class B1 fire resistance
+• Have as high fire resistance as possible.
+The materials used shall be at least fire resistance class B1

-• To have sustained behaviour over time, i.e. not to lose its properties over time
+• To have sustained behavior over time, i.e. not to lose their properties with the passage of time

-• Be simple and easy to work with
+• Keep it simple and easy to work with

 • Have a carbon dioxide balance as close to 0 or negative as possible.

 This last criterion has led to the increasing use of natural insulation materials.
-During the growing season, they consume more carbon dioxide than is released during their manufacture and so the carbon dioxide balance is negative.
+During the growing period, they consume more carbon dioxide than is released during their manufacture, so the carbon dioxide balance is negative.

 Interest in natural insulation materials has also led to increased efforts to improve their performance as much as possible.
-As a result, they have become one of the best performing insulation materials, and the use of synthetic materials, especially those with a negative impact on the human body, is gradually decreasing (in 2016, polystyrene was declared hazardous waste in Germany).
+As a result, they have become among the materials with the best insulation performance, gradually decreasing the use of synthetic materials, especially those with negative influences on the human body (in 2016, polystyrene was declared hazardous waste in Germany).

-About insulation from sheep's wool, hemp, jute or wood fibres we've written over the years.
-Naturalpaint, the company that distributes these natural materials, has been working hard in recent years to explain and draw attention to the benefits of natural insulation.
-The beginning was very difficult, but thanks to the information available and the awareness of the benefits, more and more people are now choosing natural insulation materials.
-Among the first to use Naturalpaint's services were Romanians working abroad.
-They learned about the benefits of natural materials there and wanted them in their new home.
-The materials have also been used successfully to insulate old houses.
+About insulation sheep's wool, hemp, jute or wood fibres we have also written over the years.
+Naturalpaint, the company that distributes these natural materials, has made a sustained effort in recent years to explain and draw attention to the benefits of natural insulation.
+The beginning was very difficult, but thanks to the information available and awareness of the benefits, more and more people are now choosing natural insulation materials.
+Among the first to use the services of Naturalpaint were Romanians working abroad.
+There they learned about the benefits of natural materials and wanted them in their new home.
+The materials have also been successfully used to insulate old houses.

 thermal insulation